Where are our fossils from?

 Are there any guarantees with my fossil?

-We do however offer a buy with confidence policy, if your not happy with a fossil you may return it and we will refund you the cost of the fossil (not the postage) the fossil must be returned in the same condition it left us otherwise no refund will be issued.
-We do also provide our own personal guarantee that the fossil is genuine please see shipping and returns for more information on this.
+We do however offer a buy with confidence policy and issue authenticity guarantees with fossils, if your not happy with a fossil you may return it and we will refund you the cost of the fossil (not the postage) the fossil must be returned in the same condition it left us otherwise no refund will be issued.
+We do also provide our own personal guarantee that the fossil is genuine and will issue a full refund if any ever turned out to be fake (has never happened to date).

 We highly value our customers and want them to be happy with their purchases.